 Substantial data suggest that medical errors increase with higher ratios of patients to nurses.
 One study found that surgical patients had a 31% greater chance of dying in hospitals when nurses cared for more than seven patients, on average.
 For every additional patient added to a nurse's average workload, patient mortality rose 7%, and nursing burnout and dissatisfaction increased 23% and 15%, respectively.
 The authors estimated that 20,000 annual deaths in the United States could be attributed to inadequate nurse-to-patient ratios.1 One study, perhaps the most methodologically rigorous to date, confirmed the association between low nurse staffing and increased mortality.
 It also demonstrated that high rates of patient turnover were associated with mortality, even when average staffing was adequate.4 A systematic review of the evidence supports the safety benefits of increased nurse staffing ratios.9

 Unfortunately, the demand for nurses cannot be met by the existing supply.
 Despite some easing of the U.S. nursing shortage, projected nursing workforce needs remains a concern.
 One study looked at the nursing shortages in each of the 50 states and assigned a letter grade for nursing workforce shortages.
-The number of states receiving a poor grade (D or F) was projected to increase from 5 states in 2009 to 30 states by 2030.
-The ...
+The number of states receiving a poor grade (D or F) was projected to increase from 5 states in 2009 to 30 states by ...